Holiday inspiration currently loading...

 On the little harbour right beside the hotel is the headquarters of ‘The Gaelic Whiskies’, where you can sample an excellent range of connoisseur brands before browsing in the nearby craft shop.
 The surrounding area of hills, moorland, woodland and seashore offers endless opportunities for walking and drinking in the magnificent sea views.
 Don’t miss the enchanting walk to the Point of Sleat, from where you can gaze across to the small isles of Rum and Eigg and dream of future visits!
 On the way down to the Point of Sleat, it’s worth stopping off at the Clan Donald Centre at Armadale Castle, with its fine arboretum and lovely garden.
 Further afield, in the north of the island, you’ll find historic Dunvegan Castle, and Portree, the bustling island capital.
 A day trip by boat to the beautifully unspoilt neighbouring island of Raasay is well worth considering for those who enjoy walking in the wilds!

 Today you will return home, back over the Skye Bridge.

 This honeymoon is based in Edinburgh, the Trossachs and the Isle of Skye.

-£1005 per person for March & November, £1050 per person for April & October and £1085 per person from May to September based on 2 people sharing a double room for 7 nights on a bed & breakfast basis (3 of these nights include dinner).
+£1005 per person for March & November, £1050 per person for April & October and £1085 per person from May to September based on two people sharing a double room for seven nights on a bed & breakfast basis.

 Your holiday also includes: